-31⁄2 hours lecture-161⁄2 hours laboratory

-Prerequisite: A minimum grade of 'C' in NURS 203 and 217
+31⁄2 hours lecture-161⁄2 hours laboratory Prerequisite: A minimum grade of 'C' in NURS 203 and 217 Note: Graded only

-Builds on Nursing 217 expanding nursing practice and critical thinking in the promotion, maintenance, and restoration of health for a group of clients.
+This course builds on Nursing 217 expanding nursing practice and critical thinking in the promotion, maintenance, and restoration of health for a group of clients.
 Students use evidence-based interventions and complex decision-making when caring for acutely ill medical-surgical clients with unstable health problems.
 Students work collaboratively with the interdisciplinary team to manage and coordinate care for a group of clients.
 Emphasis is placed on student roles as coordinators, facilitators, and client advocates as they progress toward a competent entry level nursing practice.